Civet: Physical characteristics

 The civet produces a musk (named civet after the animal) which is highly valued as a fragrance and stabilizing agent for perfume.
 Both male and female civets produce the strong-smelling secretion, which is produced by the civet's perineal glands.
 It is harvested by either killing the animal and removing the glands, or by scraping the secretions from the glands of a live animal.
 The latter is the preferred method today.

 Animal rights groups, such as World Animal Protection, express concern that harvesting musk is cruel to animals.
 Between these ethical concerns and the availability of synthetic substitutes, the practice of raising civets for musk is dying out.
 Chanel, maker of the popular perfume Chanel No. 5, claims that natural civet has been replaced with a synthetic substitute since 1998.

 Habitat

 Viverrids are native to sub-Saharan Africa, Madagascar, the Iberian Peninsula, southern China, South and Southeast Asia.
 Favoured habitats include woodland, savanna, and mountain biome.
 In consequence, many are faced with severe loss of habitat; several species are considered vulnerable and the otter civet is classified as endangered.
 Some species of civet are very rare and elusive and hardly anything is known about them, e.g., the Hose's civet, endemic to the montane forests of northern Borneo, is one of the world's least known carnivores.

 Diet

 Civets are unusual among feliforms, and carnivora in general, in that they are omnivores or even herbivores.
 Many species primarily eat fruit.
 Some also use flower nectar as a major source of energy.
-As human habitat has increased, civets tend to prey on livestock and smaller domesticated animals, such as fowls, ducks, rabbits, cats, etc.
+As human habitats have increased and expanded, civets have preyed on livestock and smaller domesticated animals, such as fowls, ducks, rabbits, and cats.